-As a lifelong student of storytelling, most of my posts are about the craft.
-After all, knowing how to best develop our story vision and put it on the page?
-Kind of a big deal.
+As a lifelong student of storytelling, most of my posts are about how to best develop our story vision and put it on the page.
 But there’s an important step to writing that we need to think about before all that structure, characterization and technique stuff: Prepping our writing space to make magic.

 Because that’s our job, folks…making magic.

 (Seriously, we are all so lucky to do what we do!)

 But what do we really need other than a keyboard or writing device?
 The story’s inside us, swirling around in some nebulous fold of brain matter, after all.
 We should be able to just grab that laptop and download our genius…right?

 If only it was that easy.
 Unfortunately though, writing is hard.
 Sometimes thrust-a-screwdriver-in-my-eye hard.
 So thinking about how to set ourselves up for success as we sit down to write is a smart thing to do.

 Imagine Gordon Ramsay rustling up a 5-star meal…in your child’s bathroom.
 Sure, he’s got what he needs – those fresh, farm-to-table ingredients, a hot plate to cook on, his thousand-dollar knife set, and a chef-in-training to swear at.

 But as he swats bath toys and action figures off the sink area to prep, and his pristine chef’s sleeve drags through a smear of stripey-fun kiddie toothpaste, how inspired do you think he’s going to be?
 Will this be the best meal he’s ever plated?
 Will he look down at it with pride?
 I doubt it.